agladstein/AJ_ABC/README.md

 Note how Pegasus uses a directory as "handle" to the workflow.
 This directory path can be used with various Pegasus commands.

+### Starting up Jetstream Instances
+When the fourth argument of `./submit` is `TRUE`, OSG will automatically fill active Jetstream instances.

+Jetstream instances can be controlled via openstack.

 ### Monitoring